saltukalakus/idiomatic-rust-snippets/src/essentials/types/struct.md

 ### What is a struct?

 Structs in Rust are custom data types that allow you to group related data together.
-They are similar to classes in object-oriented languages but without the associated methods for encapsulation.
+They are similar to classes in object-oriented languages and can have associated methods defined through `impl` blocks.
 Structs are used to create complex data types that can be used to model real-world entities.

 ### Types of Structs